SierraSoftworks/blog/src/draft-posts/rotating-backups.md

 ## Backup Storage Windows
 Regardless of how you're creating backups or where you're storing them, they are going to live for a period.
-For some organizations and systems thay may be decades or centuries, while for others the backup retention window may be measured in minutes.
+For some organizations and systems that may be decades or centuries, while for others the backup retention window may be measured in minutes.

 <Figure src="https://cdn.sierrasoftworks.com/blog/rotating_backups_intervals.svg">